Disagreement-based Active Learning in Online Settings: Introduction

 \section{Introduction}

 We consider online classification of streaming instances within the framework of statistical learning theory.
 Let $\{X_t\}_{t\ge 1}$ be a sequence of instances drawn independently at random from an unknown underlying distribution $\mathbb P_X$ over an instance space $\mathcal X$.
 Each instance $X_t$ has a hidden binary label $Y_t\in \{0, 1\}$ that relates probabilistically to the instance according to an unknown conditional distribution $\mathbb P_{Y|X}$.
-At each time $t$, the decision maker decides whether to query the label $Y_t$ of the current instance $X_t$.
+The learner is characterized by its hypothesis space $\mathcal H$ consisting of all classifiers under consideration.
+At each time $t$, the learner decides whether to query the label of the current instance $X_t$.
 If yes, $Y_t$ is revealed.
-Otherwise, the decision maker produces a label $\hat{Y}_t$ and incurs a classification error if $\hat{Y}_t\neq Y_t$.
+Otherwise, the learner predicts the label of $X_t$ using a hypothesis in $\mathcal H$ and incurs a classification error if the predicted label does not equal to the true label $Y_t$.
 The objective is to minimize the expected number of queries over a horizon of length $T$ while constraining the total number of classification errors.
 The tension between label complexity and classification error rate needs to be carefully balanced through a sequential strategy governing the query and labeling decisions at each time.

-The above problem arises in applications such as spam detection, misinformation detection on social media, and event detection in real-time surveillance.
-The key characteristics of these applications are the high-volume streaming of instances and the nuanced definition of labels (e.g., misinformation and misleading content are complex concepts to define).
+The above problem arises in applications such as spam detection and event detection in real-time surveillance.
+The key characteristics of these applications are the high-volume streaming of instances and the complex and nuanced definition of labels.
 While the latter necessitates human intervention to provide annotations for selected instances, such human annotations, time consuming and expensive to obtain, should be sought after sparingly to ensure scalability.
-See a compelling case made in~\cite{strickland2018ai} for detecting false content.